-pSivida Corp., headquartered in Watertown, MA, develops tiny, sustained release, drug delivery products designed to deliver drugs at a controlled and steady rate for months or years. pSivida is currently focused on treatment of chronic diseases of the back of the eye utilizing its core technology systems, Durasert™ and BioSilicon™.
+pSivida Corp.
+(NASDAQ: PSDV)(ASX: PVA), a leader in developing sustained release, drug delivery products for treatment of back-of-the-eye diseases, today announced the enrollment of the first patient in an investigator-sponsored clinical trial of its injectable sustained release device in posterior uveitis.
+“We are very pleased that the first patient has been enrolled in this study,” said Dr. Ashton, President and CEO of pSivida.
+“This trial, conducted in the US, will study the use of injectable micro-inserts to treat posterior uveitis, a frequently blinding disease.
+These same inserts have recently been approved in several EU countries for the treatment of chronic Diabetic Macular Edema and will be marketed there by our partner Alimera Sciences.
+We are now independently developing the same devices for use in posterior uveitis.”
+The insert is a tiny tube that is about the size of an eyelash containing the steroid fluocinolone acetonide that is released at a consistent rate over a period of approximately 36 months.
+The micro-insert is placed in the back of the eye during an office visit through the use of a fine gauge needle.
+Posterior uveitis is an inflammatory disease of one of the layers of the eye.
+It is estimated to be the third largest cause of blindness in the US affecting approximately 175,000 people of whom approximately 30,000 are blind.
+About pSivida Corp. pSivida Corp., headquartered in Watertown, MA, develops tiny, sustained release, drug delivery products designed to deliver drugs at a controlled and steady rate for months or years. pSivida is currently focused on treatment of chronic diseases of the back of the eye utilizing its core technology systems, Durasert™ and BioSilicon™.
 ILUVIEN® for the treatment of Diabetic Macular Edema (DME), which is licensed to Alimera Sciences Inc., is pSivida’s most advanced product candidate and received a positive outcome from the EU Decentralized Procedure in February 2012 with a determination that ILUVIEN is approvable for the treatment of vision impairment associated with chronic DME considered insufficiently responsive to available therapies.
 An investigator-sponsored Investigational New Drug application is open for an injectable insert to treat posterior uveitis of the same design as ILUVIEN for DME, and an investigator-sponsored trial is ongoing for an injectable, bioerodible insert to treat glaucoma and ocular hypertension. pSivida’s two FDA-approved products, Retisert® and Vitrasert®, are implants that provide long-term, sustained drug delivery to treat two other chronic diseases of the retina.